 Employees must annually re-elect participation.
 Elections do not carry year-to-year and balances are “use it or lose it”.
 In order to receive reimbursement, eligible expenses must be incurred by December 31 of the plan year.
 Participants have until March 31 of the following plan year to submit reimbursement.
 Any remaining balance will be forfeited.

 Dependent Care FSA

 This FSA provides pre-tax reimbursement for childcare and other dependent care expenses that you incur so that you, and your spouse (if married), can work or attend school full-time.
-Expenses must be incurred for a child who is under age 13 or for a physically or mentally disabled dependent that lives with you at least eight hours per day.
+Expenses must be incurred for a child who is under age 13 or for a physically or mentally disabled dependent who lives with you at least eight hours per day.
 The individual for whom care is provided must be your dependent for federal income tax purposes.

-For 2017, the maximum annual contribution to a Dependent Care FSA is $5,000.
+The maximum annual contribution to a Dependent Care FSA is $5,000.

 Health Care FSA

 This FSA provides pre-tax reimbursement of medical, dental, and vision costs that are not reimbursed by a health insurance plan for you and eligible dependents.
 These costs may include expenses applied to meet a health plan deductible, copayments, and certain items not covered by a health insurance plan.

 Because the City offers a High Deductible Health Plan (HDHP) along with an HSA, two different types of Health Care FSAs are available in an effort to provide employees with more options.

 Elect a General Purpose FSA if enrolled in the Silver Plan or waive coverage; and/or have a spouse who contributes to an HSA.
 This FSA allows you to pay for qualified expenses for yourself, your spouse (only if they are not contributing to an HSA), and eligible children.